Video game addiction: Governmental concerns

 Most of these policies were either not as efficient as intended or not yet evaluated for efficiency, which lead some researchers to prompt for a global public health approach to prevent the onset and progression of this disorder.
 Some researchers suggest that the video game industry should itself place preventive measures against video game addiction.

 The government of North Korea has produced propaganda warning against problematic smartphone use and video game addiction.

 Deaths

 Gaming addiction also can cause deaths, whether directly or indirectly, to gamers.
 Causes of deaths are mostly associated through exhaustion from playing games for excessive periods of time leading to heart-related diseases, or affect one's emotions and behavior patterns.

+India

+On 4 February 2026, three minor sisters aged 12, 14 and 16 died by suicide after jumping from the balcony of their ninth-floor apartment in a residential high-rise in Ghaziabad, Uttar Pradesh, India.

+Police said the deaths followed a dispute at home over the girls' growing dependence on an online, task-based game, and that investigators were examining their mobile phones and speaking with family members to establish the sequence of events.

+Authorities said they were reviewing digital evidence and other materials recovered from the apartment as part of the investigation.

 China

 In 2005, thirteen-year-old Zhang Xiaoyi committed suicide by jumping from the top of a 24-story tower block in his home province Tianjin.
 After previously having spent two straight days playing online role-playing games in an Internet cafe, Zhang had told his parents that he had "been poisoned by games and could no longer control himself".
 His parents sued Aomeisoft, the China-region publisher of the game World of Warcraft.
 The head of a software association said to gaming website Play.tm that same year "In the hypothetical world created by such games, [players] become confident and gain satisfaction, which they cannot get in the real world."

 In 2007, a 26-year-old man identified only as "Zhang" died of a heart attack following a seven-day gaming binge, while a 30-year-old man died in a Guangzhou Internet cafe after playing online games for three straight days.